 Between November and February, the average high temperatures at Grand Canyon Village (aka the South Rim) barely climb into the low 40s.
 And the North Rim tends to get even colder.

-In additional to these cold weather challenges, you also need to factor in the seasonal closures near the North Rim.
+In addition to these cold weather challenges, you also need to factor in the seasonal closures near the North Rim.

-During the month of November, the North Rim is only open from dawn to dusk.
+During November, the North Rim is only open from dawn to dusk.
 There is no overnight parking for hikers who want to begin/end their rim-to-rim hike there.

 The Arizona Department of Transportation also closes Highway 67 (your sole access road to the North Rim) around December 1st.
 When this occurs, the National Park Service shuts down the North Rim for the season.

-This road closure means you won’t be starting or finishing at the North Rim during November to May – unless you plan to hike or ski the 18+ miles in.
-And, you’ll have no bailout or shuttle options from the North Rim if you (or your hiking partner) decide that you’re unable to complete a full R2R2R circuit and return back to the South Rim.
+This road closure means you won’t start or finish at the North Rim from November to May unless you plan to hike or ski the 18+ miles in.
+And, you’ll have no bailout or shuttle options from the North Rim if you (or your hiking partner) decide you cannot complete a full R2R2R circuit and return to the South Rim.

 #3 – Monsoon season in Arizona

-As a final weather consideration, there’s also the 3 ½ month monsoon season, which further narrows down your window for successfully completing a rim-to-rim hike.
+As a final weather consideration, there’s also the 3 ½ month monsoon season, which further narrows your window for completing a rim-to-rim hike.

 When you see the word monsoon, perhaps you’re envisioning the tropical jungles of Southeast Asia – not the arid deserts of Arizona.
 It surprises many people to learn that North America has a monsoon season too.
 Stormy weather begins in Mexico and this pattern of thunderstorms and heavy rains push northward into the Arizona, Utah, New Mexico, and even Colorado.

-Arizona gets approxiately 8″ of annual rainfall, but half of it falls during the monsoon season, which officially runs from June 15th and September 30th.
-These storms really tend to peak in number and intensity between mid-July and mid-August though.
+Arizona gets approximately 8″ of annual rainfall, but half of it falls during the monsoon season, which officially runs from June 15th and September 30th.
+These storms tend to peak in number and intensity between mid-July and mid-August though.

 The monsoon season’s unpredictable rainstorms can involve high winds, lightning, and flash floods.
 Violent downpours often start suddenly, and their intensity can vary greatly in the distance of just a few miles, with the mountainous areas receiving the most rain.